eliasu/stegreif_25/content/collections/termine/en/free-roica-jazzhall-hamburg.md

               - e432526a-78dd-4bfe-8150-70bc3a1d9643
               - c429f77f-fe3e-417e-8555-f5a3d64b6e35
               - 26b2f31d-bc53-48d6-a321-a98646875e2a
+              - 2176a336-f4ca-41f0-aac4-3695646c4ab6
-            text: '#free∃roica takes place as part of the Stegreif@Jazzhall project, sponsored by the ZEIT STIFTUNG BUCERIUS, the Claussen Simon Foundation and the Rusch Foundation.'
+            text: 'free∃roica takes place as part of the Stegreif@Jazzhall project, sponsored by the ZEIT STIFTUNG BUCERIUS, the Claussen Simon Foundation and the Rusch Foundation.'
-      -
-        type: paragraph
-        attrs:
-          class: null
-updated_by: b89f1882-9bbc-44b7-9265-79a3230c2164
+updated_by: f6128d7d-0471-44e5-b89a-e3213d7a0925
-updated_at: 1734962946
+updated_at: 1742470659
 ---